ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 ## Jobs
 Some processes need to be run asynchronously to avoid longer blocking during page-save operations.
 These are:
-* Create of molecule pages.
-There can be a lot of pages which needs to be created on a page save.
+* *MoleculePageCreationJob*.
+When a page is saved, a molecule page has to be created.
+Since there can be a lot of molecules on a page, this operation needs to be asynchronous.
   The job class is *MoleculePageCreationJob*.
 It creates exactly one molecule page.
-* Creation of concrete molecules from a molecule collection.
+* *MoleculeImportJob*: This job creates concrete molecules from a molecule collection.
 This can be also a time-consuming operation because for every molecule a page is created.
 The job class is *MoleculeImportJob*.
 It takes a set of molecule collections with rests and creates for each collection a set of concrete molecules.